 First, we’ll provide a quick synopsis of some of our top picks from each category.
 Then, we’ll look at the qualities that make a good hardwood machine, and provide some tips for shopping for the right machine for you and your floors.

 If you don’t find the right one for you, check back again soon—we’re always updating our site with new articles and the best vacuums!

 Top Hardwood Floor Vacuum Reviews

-Great options aren’t out of reach for buyers on a budget—some our favorite models are under $100.
+Great options aren’t out of reach for buyers on a budget.

 Inexpensive machines are also a good choice for shoppers who already have a full-sized model that works well for them, but are looking to purchase a secondary model for a specific purpose.

 For example, if you have a mix of carpet and hardwood in your home, you might want one for your carpet and the other for your hard surfaces.

 However, it’s important to distinguish between “cheap” and “inexpensive.”